mattmarch/my-gatsby-site/src/posts/index.md

 * [LinkedIn](https://www.linkedin.com/in/matthew-march-a75b21121/)
 * [Email](mailto:me@mattmarch.co.uk)

+Here's some of the projects I've been working on recently:

+* [Birthday Playlist Generator](https://playlist.mattmarch.co.uk), automatically a Spotify playlist of UK number one singles on your past Birthdays.
+Check out my [write up of this project here](/birthday-playlist).
-I've just recreated my website using Gatsby and Typescript, check out my [short write up of why and how here](/new-website).
+* Creating _this_ website Gatsby and Typescript, check out my [short write up of why and how here](/new-website).

 Hopefully I'll have more content coming soon!